Three things to know about Virginia's ACC Tournament matchup with Syracuse

 Both teams had first-round byes in the tournament.
 Syracuse (15-14, 9-9 ACC) is the No. 8 seed in the tournament, while Virginia (13-16, 8-10 ACC) is seeded No. 9.

-Virginia finished the regular-season tied with Notre Dame for ninth place in the ACC, but earned the No. 9 seed and first round bye thanks to its 90-60 win over the Fighting Irish during the regular season.
+Virginia finished the regular-season tied with Notre Dame for ninth place in the ACC, but earned the No. 9 seed and a first-round bye thanks to its 90-60 win over the Fighting Irish during the regular season.

 Here are three things to know about Thursday’s matchup.